GULLET or Gullett? Having grown up seeing the

 sign, above left, on Globe House at the Hospital Street end of the short street in

-Nantwich (pictured below, left), I had always felt the spelling as used was correct.
+Nantwich (pictured above, right), I had always felt the spelling as used was correct.

 But then the second T was questioned.
-A more recent sign (below) at street
+A more recent sign (above, right) at street

 level opted for the single T version - and when Globe House was repainted in